Macaulay Culkin Doesn't Watch Home Alone on Christmas

 On Monday's episode of The Ellen DeGeneres Show, the child star admitted he doesn't watch the classic comedies.

 "I don't really watch them all that often," the now-37-year-old actor told Ellen DeGeneres.
-In fact, the Kevin McCallister character described it as "background radiation at Christmas time."
+In fact, the Kevin McCallister character described the movies as "background radiation at Christmas time."

 "I've had people want to sit down and watch it with me," he told the host, "which is, like, both flattering and creepy."